Normal (Gaussian) Distribution

 The most common and widely used probability distribution in statistical analysis is the Normal (or Gaussian) distribution function.
-(It is sometimes called the “Bell Curve.”)
-The PDF, p(x), is defined by Eq.
-9 and is shown in standard form in Fig. 6, where μ is the mean and σ is the standard deviation of the variable, x.
-Being a symmetrical distribution, the skewness = 0, while the kurtosis = 3 (excess kurtosis = 0).
+It is sometimes called the “Bell Curve.”
+The PDF, p(x), is defined by Equation 9 and is shown in standard form in Figure 3.6, where μ is the mean and σ is the standard deviation of the variable, x.
+As a symmetrical distribution, the skewness equals zero, while the kurtosis equals 3 (excess kurtosis = 0).

 It is named after the German mathematician Carl Friedrich Gauss who derived its basic form in his 1809 monogram on the motion of planets and comets.
 He found that by using the function e –kδ2 to represent the distribution of random errors δ in measurements (where k is a scale factor) he could prove that the Least Squares method of fitting data (see Section 2.5) provided the best (most probable) result.
-He also used it to determine the statistics of the mean value of a series of measurements having this random error (see lesson on Confidence Intervals).
+He also used it to determine the statistics of the mean value of a series of measurements having this random error (jump to the lesson on Confidence Intervals).

 The cumulative distribution function (CDF) is another form for representing a probability distribution.
 The CDF plots the probability that x is less than a particular value X, which is often written as P(x < X).
 This is shown in Figure 3.7 for the Normal distribution.
 Mathematically it is given by Equation 10, where erf(…) is the error function.